 The system is extensible to support other storage systems and note-taking systems.
 I aim to have Go Note Go work with all popular note-taking systems.
-If you want to add a new note-taking system, get in touch.
+So, if you want to add a new note-taking system, do get in touch.

 Go Note Go comes with an extensible command system.
 Like with shh shell, you can issue a textual command by starting a note with a colon “:”.
 Examples of supported commands include setting alarms with “:at 9am : alarm”, or getting the time read aloud to you with “:time”.

 See the shh shell write up for more on text commands.